The Peach Payments Dashboard provides a transaction listing for monitoring and reporting.

-While signing up with Peach Payments, you confirmed two email addresses that Peach Payments sends the below emails to.
+When signing up with Peach Payments, you confirmed two email addresses that Peach Payments sends the below emails to.
 Contact support to add or change any of these.

-Technical notifications for system status - sign up for notifications on status.peachpayments.com
+- Technical notifications for system status - sign up for notifications on status.peachpayments.com

 Settlement is the payment of funds into your business bank account for the money collected from customers when they buy from your online business.

 If you signed a merchant account agreement directly with a bank, for example, Absa, Nedbank, or FNB, you are using an ISO merchant account with that bank.
 If you didn't sign an agreement directly with a bank, you are probably using a Peach Payments merchant account.

 For details on when settlement occurs for specific banks, see this support article.